rshyong/online_marketplace/README.md

 ## Usage

-To run the app locally, first make sure ganache-cli and truffle are installed globally by typing:
+To run the app locally, first make sure ganache-cli and truffle are installed globally by running:

 ```npm i -g truffle ganache-cli```